-A3.2.1 New Car Code performance data
+2.2.1 New Car Code performance data

-Accredited businesses 2017 2018 Trend vs 2017
+Accredited businesses 2018 2017 Trend vs 2017

-Consumer Contacts 9,806 11,335
+Consumer Contacts 11,335 9,806

-Early Resolutions 112 35
+Early Resolutions 35 112

-Adjudication Cases 514 1,206
+Adjudication Cases 1,206 514 -

-Ombudsman Final Decisions 61 101
+Ombudsman Final Decisions 101 61

-Escalation Rate 7% 11%
+Escalation Rate 1196 7%

-A3.2.2 New Car Code performance analysis

-The number of New Car Code contacts has remained fairly constant, with a 16% rise in 2018 compared to a 41% rise across all four Codes.
+2.2.4 New Car Code performance analysis The number of New Car Code contacts has remained fairly constant, with a 16% rise in 2018 compared to a 41% rise across all four Codes.
 Increased consumer awareness of The Motor Ombudsman and effective manufacturer complaints processes are likely to have driven this increase.

-Consumer complaints relating to the New Car Code in 2018 can be divided into three main categories:

-Warranty:

-The consumer has tried to claim under an anti-perforation warranty, and the manufacturer has said this doesn't apply;

-The component, such as a clutch, has failed due to wear and tear and the manufacturer has refused the claim; or
+Consumer complaints relating to the New Car Code in 2018 can be divided into three main categories: 2.
+Advertising: The consumer has tried to claim under an anti-perforation warranty, and the The brochure says a feature is included which isn't; of the relevant aftersales provisions; manufacturer has said this doesn't The brochure is vague; or The consumer was not provided with a copy of their handbook; or The literature is otherwise misleading or capable of being misunderstood.
+The component, such as a clutch, has failed due to wear and tear and the manufacturer has refused the claim; or The handbook was not considered to be written in plain language.
 The consumer has failed to service the vehicle in accordance with the manufacturer's specifications and a claim has been invalidated.

-Advertising:

-The brochure says a feature is included which isn't;

-The brochure is vague; or

-The literature is otherwise misleading or capable of being misunderstood.

-New car provisions:

-The consumer has not been aware of the relevant aftersales provisions;

-The consumer was not provided with a copy of their handbook; or

-The handbook was not considered to be written in plain language.